SEND (Special Educational Needs and disabilities)

 Medical Needs

 If a child has a medical need, they will have a specific Care Plan which is completed in consultation with parent/carers.
 The plan is discussed with all staff who are involved with the child.
-All relevant staff receive regular epipen, asthma and diabetic training delivered by the school/nursing team. when necessary, and in agreement with parents/carers, medicines are administrated in school if a child has a specific or long term identified medical need, but only with signed parental consent and with medicines in the original packages.
+All relevant staff receive regular auto-injector, asthma, epilepsy and diabetic training delivered by the school/nursing team.
+When necessary, and in agreement with parents/carers, medicines are administrated in school if a child has a specific or long term identified medical need, but only with signed parental consent and with medicines in the original packages.

 Equality of Opportunity

-There are equal opportunities for all pupils to participate in activites, events and educational visits.
+There are equal opportunities for all pupils to participate in activities, events and educational visits.
 Risk assessments are carried out and procedures are put into place to enable all children to fully participate.
-However, if it is deemed that an intensive level of 1:1 support is required a parent or carer may be asked to accompany their child during a specific activity or visit.

 Please click the link below to view the parent version of mainstream core standards for SEN: